-1 beep - Automatic chuff based on the motor voltage for two or four cylinders.
-(Default)

-- 2 beeps Automatic chuff based on the motor voltage for locomotives with three cylinders. - 3 beeps Mechanically triggered chuff.
-For locomotives which have a built in chuff trigger on an axle.
+- 1 beep Automatic chuff based on the motor voltage for two or four cylinders.
+(Default) - 2 beeps Automatic chuff based on the motor voltage for locomotives with three cylinders. - 3 beeps Mechanically triggered chuff.
+For locomotives which have an electric motor and a built in chuff trigger on an axle.
 The output from that chuff trigger needs to be connected to the F7 terminal on the soundcard.
-Note that the chuff trigger will function only when there is a voltage the M1/M2 terminals.
+Note that the chuff trigger will function only when there is a voltage the M1/M2 terminals. - 4 beeps Mechanically triggered chuff.
+For locomotives which do not have an electric motor but have a built in chuff trigger on an axle.
+The output from that chuff trigger needs to be connected to the F7 terminal on the soundcard.
+See section 6 above for the wiring.